 Ways to Protect Your Teeth

 Both tooth decay and gum disease are preventable with good oral hygiene and a careful evaluation of your diet.
+The Dental Care Report does a great job at articulating many of the ways people can improve and understand their dental health.
 Your mouth has an in-built protection mechanism to keep your teeth and gums strong and healthy, but you can take extra steps to help.

 Taking the necessary precautions will help you maintain a good balance of oral bacteria without suffering from oral infections.